forkkit/glamplify/README.md

     // Creating loggers is cheap.
 Create them on every request/run
     // DO NOT CACHE/REUSE THEM
     transactionFields := gcontext.RequestScopedFields{
+        TraceID:                "abc",          // Get TraceID from AWS xray
+        RequestID:              "random-string",// X-Request-ID, set optionally by clients
+        CorrelationID:          "uuid4",        // X-Correlation-ID set by web-gateway as UUID4
-   		TraceID:                "abc", 		// Get TraceID from context or from wherever you have it stored UserAggregateID :       "user1",	// Get User from context or from wherever you have it stored
+        UserAggregateID :       "user1",        // Get User from context or from wherever you have it stored
         CustomerAggregateID:    "cust1",        // Get Customer from context or from wherever you have it stored }
     logger := log.New(transactionFields)